-Take Action: Water Conservation Rebate Tax Parity Act
+Take Action: Advocate for the Reintroduction of the Water Conservation Rebate Tax Parity Act

 Take advantage of this important opportunity to impact legislation and elevate the value of our industry with congressional decision-makers.

-A top IA legislative priority, the Water Conservation Rebate Tax Parity Act (H.R.
-8682), was reintroduced in the House of Representatives on June 10 by Representatives Jared Huffman, John Curtis, Judy Chu and Doug LaMalfa.
-This important bipartisan legislation would exclude water conservation rebates from federal taxable income, which would establish that rebates provided by municipalities or water agencies to incentivize water conservation are not subject to federal income taxes.
+A top IA legislative priority, the Water Conservation Rebate Tax Parity Act is an important bipartisan effort that we are actively advocating for in the new congressional session.
+This legislation would exclude water conservation rebates from federal taxable income, ensuring that rebates provided by municipalities or water agencies to incentivize water conservation are not subject to federal income taxes.

-Contact your member of Congress and encourage them to cosponsor and support this important legislation.
+Contact your Member of Congress and encourage them to reintroduce and support this important legislation.
 Use this link to find the contact information for representatives in your area.
+Download our one-page PDF outlining our support for this legislation and attach it to your email to your Member of Congress Use this link to find the contact information for representatives in your area.
 Download our one-page PDF outlining our support for this legislation and attach it to your email to your Member of Congress.

 Background